Apple TV (device): Accessibility

 Since tvOS and watchOS are based on iOS, they have inherited many of the accessibility features of iOS and macOS and are compatible with Apple's entire product line including the Apple Watch as a remote controller for the Apple TV. tvOS includes the Apple technologies of VoiceOver, Zoom, and Siri to help the blind and those with low vision.
-Pairing a Bluetooth keyboard with the tvOS on the Apple TV enables another accessibility feature that also is an incorporation of VoiceOver.
+Pairing a Wireless keyboard with the tvOS on the Apple TV enables another accessibility feature that also is an incorporation of VoiceOver.
 When typing, VoiceOver mirrors with an audio voice, each character pressed on the keyboard and repeated again when it is entered.
-The Apple TV is designed to work with the Apple Wireless Keyboard or the Apple Magic Keyboard.
+The Apple TV HD and later can also work with the Apple Wireless Keyboard or the Apple Magic Keyboard.

 Apple TV with and without tvOS supports closed captioning, so the deaf or hard of hearing can properly watch TV episodes and feature-length movies.
 Compatible episodes and movies are denoted with a CC (closed captioning) or SDH (Descriptive Audio) icon in the iTunes Store either on the Apple TV or in iTunes itself.
 The viewer can customize the captions in episodes or movies with styles and fonts that are more conducive to their hearing and/or visual impairment.
 Apple's Remote app on iOS devices allows control of the Apple TV from an iPhone, iPad or iPod Touch.